Det-Kongelige-Bibliotek/kbOpenSeadragon/README.md

 ## How to start it

-When everything is installed, you can start the localhost testserver by typing:

-1. ./server.js
+We use gulp and we have created 2 different tasks, one to run it locally, and one to see it in you host operating system (if you are running it inside a virtual machine).

+To test it in your Windows system you have to udate the IP_LOCALHOSTURL in the gulp.config.js and run the testIE task: `gulp testIE`.
+This will create a testIE folder and update the server.js to serve files with this webroot.

+To test is in your local environment, you run: `gulp testLocal` (will serve files from http-pub)

-The server will listen both on port 8001 and 8002, and just serve files with webroot set to http-pub.
-The two ports is in order to test Xdomain requests.
+The server (in both commands) will listen both on port 8001 and 8002, in order to test Xdomain requests.

 ## How to see it